initializ-buildpacks/environment-variables/README.md

 ## License

-This buildpack operates under version 2.0 of the [Apache License][a].
+This buildpack operates under version 2.0 of the [Apache License][a]